-In this study there will be two units with twenty-four lessons dealing with all the aspects of evangelism, such as: general evangelism, personal evangelism, pioneer evangelism, child evangelism, etc. The object of this study is to prepare the student to become a soulwinner, winning all kinds of men for Jesus Christ.
+In this study there will be two units with twenty-four lessons dealing with all the aspects of evangelism, such as: general evangelism, personal evangelism, pioneer evangelism, child evangelism, and so on.
+The object of this study is to prepare the student to become a soulwinner, winning all kinds of men for Jesus Christ.